eclipse-ditto/ditto/documentation/src/main/resources/_posts/2019-10-10-http-connectivity.md

 }
 ```

-Get creative on what HTTP APIs to trigger based on twin events - invoke a "function-as-a-service" API or invoke the
+Get creative on which HTTP APIs to trigger based on twin events.
+E.g. invoke a "function-as-a-service" API or invoke the
-Twitter API and let your digital twin tweet whenever it detects that it is getting too warm in your office.
+Twitter API and let your digital twin tweet whenever it detects, that it is getting too warm in your office.

 {% include image.html file="ditto.svg" alt="Ditto" max-width=500 %}